-The amphitheatre-like structure at WF16 (Figure 2d) has internal benches, as found within the enclosures at Göbekli Tepe and in communal building EA53 at Jerf el Ahmar which is dated to a PPNA/PPNB transition phase of 9000-8495 BC (Stordeur & Abbès 2002).
-There is a striking similarity between the geometric designs on bench faces at WF16 and that on EA53.
-The wet mud plaster at WF16 had been grooved to make a zig-zag design, comparable to that moulded into the mud plaster at Jerf el Ahmar (Figure 3a).
-The design also appears on decorated slabs at Tell 'Abr 3 that had likewise formed the face of a bench in Building B2 (c.
-9300-8800 BC, Yartah 2004; 2013: figs 9 & 10).
+The amphitheatre-like structure at WF16 (Figure 2d) has internal benches, as found within the enclosures at Göbekli Tepe and in communal building EA53 at Jerf el Ahmar, the latter dated to a PPNA/PPNB transition phase of 9000-8495 BC (Stordeur & Abbès 2002).
+There is a striking similarity between the geometric designs on bench faces at WF16 and EA53.
+The wet mud plaster at WF16 features a zigzag design, comparable to that at Jerf el Ahmar (Figure 3a).
+The same design also appears on decorated slabs at Tell 'Abr 3, forming the front of a bench in Building B2 (c.
+9300-8800 BC; Yartah 2004, 2013: figs 9 & 10).

-Shaham & Grosman (2019) have previously noted similarities in the geometric designs incised on stone from Late Epipaleolithic Nahal Ein Gev II (c.
-10,700-10,000 BC, Grosman et al. 2916) and WF16 in the south and from Tell 'Abr 3 in the north.
-We are cautious about drawing conclusions in the absence of a formal statistical study but note that WF16 has a greater abundance of cross-hatched, wavy, zigzag and parallel lines than found elsewhere in the Natufian and PPNA of the southern Levant, such as at Netiv Hagdud, ZAD2 and Nahal Ein Gev (Bar-Yosef & Gopher 1997; Edwards 2007; Grosman et al. 2016).
-Such designs are ubiquitous in the north, with those from Tell Qaramel (Mazurowski 2003), Tell 'Abr 3 (Yartah 2004), Göbekli Tepe (Dietrich 2021) and Hallan Çemi (Rosenberg 2011a), amongst other sites, having similarities to those on stone vessels, stone plaques, and shaft straighteners from WF16 (Mithen et al. 2018: fig. 35.19; Figure 4).
+Shaham & Grosman (2019) have previously noted similarities in the geometric designs incised on stone from Late Epipalaeolithic Nahal Ein Gev II (c.
+10 700-10 000 BC; Grosman et al. 2016) and WF16 in the south, and from Tell 'Abr 3 in the north.
+We are cautious about drawing conclusions in the absence of a formal statistical study but note that WF16 has a greater abundance of cross-hatched, wavy, zigzag and parallel lines than found elsewhere in the Natufian and PPNA of the Southern Levant, such as at Netiv Hagdud, ZAD2 and Nahal Ein Gev (Bar-Yosef & Gopher 1997; Edwards 2007; Grosman et al. 2016).
+Such designs are ubiquitous in the north, with those from Tell Qaramel, Tell 'Abr 3, Göbekli Tepe, Hallan Çemi (Mazurowski 2003; Yartah 2004; Rosenberg 2011a; Dietrich 2021) and others, having similarities to those found on decorated stone vessels, stone plaques and shaft straighteners from WF16 (Mithen et al. 2018: fig. 35.19; Figure 4).

-On a further architectural parallel, we note a stone monolith had been erected at WF16 (Figure 3b).
-Although diminutive in size compared to those at Göbekli Tepe and Karahan Tepe, its sits within a niche of a stone walled building and is the only PPNA example we know of in the southern Levant (Finlayson & Mithen 2007).
+As a further architectural parallel, we note a stone monolith at WF16 (Figure 3b).
+Although small compared with those at Göbekli Tepe and Karahan Tepe, it sits within a niche of a stone-walled building and is the only PPNA example in the Southern Levant of which we are aware (Finlayson & Mithen 2007).